OMOLADESUNDAY/zenvia/README.md

 # Zenvia Frontend

-Zenvia is a modern, responsive frontend application built with **React** and **Vite**, focused on delivering a fast, clean, and scalable user experience.
+Zenvia is a modern, responsive ecommerce frontend application built with **React** and **Vite**, focused on delivering a fast, clean, and scalable user experience.

 ---